Nathan-Anderson-1024/Nathan-Anderson-1024.github.io/README.md

 #### TODO
 1. Add real text to projects
 2. review sizing at ~1280 - 1400px x 800- 900px
-3. investigate why hamburger nav isnt linking properly within the page (get it to close automatically)
+3. ~~investigate why hamburger nav isnt linking properly within the page (get it to close automatically)~~
 4. ~~make images link to actual website~~
-5. Fix font issue with heading on mobile
+5. Fix font issue with heading on mobile (uses font awesome font on phone but not in firefox)
 6. fix bottom buttons scaling
 7. Home button covered by nav
 8. delete text from message bar after submitting